ppgcourseUB/ppgcourse2024_week1/Introduction_to_Phylogenies_Parsimony.MIQUEL_A_ARNEDO/README.md

 bsupport;
 ```

-To conduct Partition Bremer Support, read again the dataset "dataset.run", which includes the same information but with mtDNA and nucDNA data are in different sections:
+To conduct Partition Bremer Support, read again the dataset "dataset.tnt", which includes the same information but with mtDNA and nucDNA data in different sections:
 ```
 procedure dataset.tnt;
 ```